Original Research ARTICLE

 Healthy volunteer (HV) donors were recruited at the Blood Transfusion Center (EFS, Nantes, France).
 All subjects gave written informed consent in accordance with the Declaration of Helsinki.
 HVs were enrolled by the Etablissement Français du Sang (EFS, Nantes, France) within the context of a research contract.
 A convention has been signed between our laboratory (CRTI—INSERM UMR 1064) and the blood bank (Etablissement Français du Sang Pays de La Loire) and approval of an ethical committee was, thus, not necessary.
 The University Hospital Ethical Committee and the Committee for the Protection of Patients from Biological Risks approved the study for patients.
 The biological samples and data are gathered in accordance with French Law, more specifically with “Bioethical law” of August 6, 2004, Act no. 78-17 of January 6, 1978, on data processing, data, files, and individual liberties, with the European regulation: Directive 2004/23/EC of European Parliament and of the council of March 31, 2004 on setting, standards of quality and safety of donation, procurement, testing, processing, preservation, storage, and distribution of human tissue and cells, and with Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.

-SB and CR designed the study; ED, GD, RO, J-PJ, and CP acquired data; MC, PG, and MG collected and provided important samples; ED, RD, KG, ND, PP, CP, SC, NG, CR, and SB analyzed and interpreted data; ED, CR, and SB wrote the manuscript; and all authors approved the final version of the manuscript.
+SB and CR designed the study; ED, GD, RO, J-PJ, and CP acquired data; MC, PG, MG, and J-PS collected and provided important samples; ED, RD, KG, ND, PP, CP, SC, NG, CR, and SB analyzed and interpreted data; ED, CR, and SB wrote the manuscript; and all authors approved the final version of the manuscript.